 If you’re moving to Boca Raton, then you’re probably aware we have some of the most beautiful beaches in the state of Florida!
 And, if you plan to be a resident living within the City Limits of Boca (not the County), you can easily visit one of your local community centers and apply for a coveted Boca beach permit.

-City of Boca Raton & Great Boca Raton and Beach and Park District residents may purchase an annual permit for: Spanish River Park, Red Reef and South Beach Parks.
+City of Boca Raton & Greater Boca Raton and Beach and Park District residents may purchase an annual permit for: Spanish River Park, Red Reef and South Beach Parks.
 This is a huge savings for your family vs. paying the daily rate, trust me!
 As of this posting, the annual permit fee is $58.
 Take advantage!
 More info HERE.

 Posh Playgrounds & Parks

 - The playground at Spanish River Park is one of my favorites.
 It’s perfect for the toddler set because of the built-in shade, soft “recycled tire” ground cover (in case your little one takes a tumble) and access to the beach itself post-playground session.
 It is a must if you have a child under 5.
 The equipment is quality and there are plenty of picnic tables available for kids to pause during playtime and have a drink and snack.
+I was at the park with one of my old college buddies and they were telling me about how they were planning nj to fl move, everyone is making moves so it seems!
+But I digress.

 - Patch Reef Park is the ultimate local recreator’s paradise with tennis courts, classes and a fitness trail available for residents and their children.
 However, the Pirate Playground is the real draw in my opinion.
 In addition to the pirate theme, it has soft ground cover a la Spanish River Park along with water features for your Boca kids to keep cool in the hot, South Florida sun.
 No boy under 10 can resist Pirate’s Cove at this posh playground!